mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## When Centralization is Undesirable {#why}

-At a high level, there are three major reasons why centralization of Internet functions can be concerning.
+There are three overarching reasons why centralization of Internet functions can be concerning.

 First, the Internet's very nature is incompatible with centralization.
 As a "large, heterogeneous collection of interconnected systems" {{?BCP95}} the Internet is often characterised as a "network of networks".
 These networks relate as peers who agree to facilitate communication, rather than having a relationship of subservience to others' requirements or coercion by them.
 This focus on independence of action carries through the way the network is architected -- for example, in the concept of an "autonomous system".